wiseman-timelord/MaNTella-Launcher/README.md

 - There will be enhanced versions of main branch scripts, that will be pushed to main or not,

 # Preview
-- The working of the thing, is pretty much the same as Mantella, there will be an update here....
+- The working of the thing, is pretty much the same as Mantella currently, there will be an update here when there is something to show.

 ## Requirements
 1. **Python Environment**: Requires Python 3.11 and dependencies from the Mantella requirements file.